Email Segmentation Strategy: Your Key to Engaged Customers

 Re-engaging inactive subscribers is a valuable strategy to revitalize your email list and potentially convert leads into active customers.

 The next step is to make contact with inactive subs.
-Send a re-introduction email in which you acknowledge their inactivity, express your interest in re-engaging with them, and remind them of the value of your emails.
+Send a reactivation email in which you acknowledge their inactivity, express your interest in re-engaging with them, and remind them of the value of your emails.
 Include a clear CTA to confirm their interest in staying subscribed.

 If subscribers respond positively to the re-introduction email, encourage them to update their preferences on your site.
 This could include choosing the types of content they are interested in or the frequency of emails they prefer.
 You can also follow up with an email that provides exclusive offers or incentives to re-engage with your brand.
 You can use discounts, free resources, or access to limited-time promotions to reel them back into the fold.